astutespruce/secas-blueprint/source_data/slr/README.md

 area-weighted mean of medians (each grid cell is a median) for each NOAA scenario for each decade.

-## NOAA data extent and areas data unavailable
+## NOAA data extent

-Shapefiles of the NOAA data extent and areas not modeled were obtained directly from William Brooks at NOAA on 10/13/2022.
+Shapefiles of the NOAA data extent were obtained directly from William Brooks at NOAA on 10/13/2022.
 These include:

 - data extent: extent of areas where NOAA processed data
-- areas not modeled: extent of areas within data extent where no modeled data are available
 - veil: inland counties not considered for SLR analysis